fbpx

 Since the Park’s website chooses to break the park into three distinct areas, the Temperate Rain Forests, the Mountains and Old-Growth Forests, and the Pacific Coast, that is what I have done here.

-I have placed each of the suggested activities in the appropriate section of the park so that you can plan your trip properly.
-In addition, I have added in some trails for each section so if you want to explore an area more thoroughly you can do so!
+I placed each of the suggested activities in the appropriate section of the park so that you can plan your trip properly.
+In addition, I added some trails for each section so if you want to explore an area more thoroughly you can do so!

 Olympic National Park Visitor Center